-The trial of six civil servants, accused of stealing N32.8 billion from police pension funds, could not hold yesterday due to the failure of the defense to serve the prosecution with court processes.
+The trial of six civil servants, accused of stealing N32.8 billion from police pension funds, could not go on on Monday due to the failure of the defence to serve the prosecution with court processes.

 The case is being presided over by Justice Mohammed Talba of the FCT High Court.

 The accused persons are Esai Dangabar, Atiku Kigo (Permanent Secretary), Ahmed Wada (Director), John Yusufu (Assistant Director), Mrs Veronica Onyegbula (Cashier) and Sani Zira (ICT Officer).

 The officers, former staff of the office of the Head of Service of the Federation, were arraigned on a 16-count criminal charge of conspiracy and criminal breach of trust by the EFCC.

 It will be recalled that the Federal Civil Service Commission (FCSC) on April 14 suspended the five serving federal civil servants in following allegations of fraud at the Police Pensions Office.